Lorenz-A-Mueller/bluejay/README.md

 <br/>

-- Open the Help-Desk-App (server may take some time to load) as well as the API (in order to "wake up" the API server)
+- Open the help-desk app (https://bluejay-helpdesk.herokuapp.com) as well as the API (bluejay-api.herokuapp.com/graphql) (in order to "wake up" the API server) - this may take a moment.
-  - Log-in using Employee ID _"00001"_ and Password _"JenniferTestPassword1"_
+  - Log in using Employee ID _"00001"_ and Password _"JenniferTestPassword1"_
-  - You are now logged-in as Jennifer with admin-rights
+  - You are now logged in as "Jennifer" with admin-rights
   - See tickets, click on any to write responses, close them, delete them, assign them to team members or change their priority status
   - Try out the various filter-methods in the sidebar or above
   - Click on the pie-chart icon on the left to inspect ticket report data, change the time window with the calendar functionality
-  - Log out and log-in again, using Employee ID _"00002"_ and Password _"JohnTestPassword1"_
+  - Log out and log in again, using Employee ID _"00002"_ and Password _"JohnTestPassword1"_
-  - You are now logged in as John without admin-rights
+  - You are now logged in as "John" without admin-rights
   - See only tickets assigned to John, missing the admin functionalities
-- Register at EXPO and download the Expo mobile app to your phone
+- Register at EXPO and download the Expo mobile app (scan the QR code) (https://expo.dev/@lorenz-arthur/bluejay-premium-app) to your phone
   - Create a new user by following the link beneath the log-in
-  - Log-in with your created e-mail and password
+  - Log in with your newly created e-mail and password
   - Press _Contact_, then _Messages_
   - Create a new message and press send
-  - You can now go back to the help-desk-app (see instructions above) and inspect the newly created ticket, send a response there and re-inspect that response in the Expo app.
+  - You can now go back to the help-desk app (see instructions above) and inspect the newly created ticket, send a response there and re-inspect that response in the Expo app.
     </br>
     </br>

-### Functionalities:
+### Functionalities

 </br>

 - Help-Desk Web-App

-  - Cookie-based employee-authentication (login)
+  - Cookie-based employee-authentication (log-in)
   - Authorization (admin-rights)
   - Inspect tickets
-  - Filter tickets (status, category,urgency, unassigned, etc.)
+  - Filter tickets (status, category, urgency,only unassigned, etc.)
-  - Admin: Assign individual tickets or change urgency
+  - Admin: assign individual tickets or change urgency
   - Close, delete, reopen tickets
-  - Admin: Ticket-Report-Page: inspect information about all issued tickets in a given time-period (that can be adjusted)
+  - Admin: ticket-report-page: inspect information about all tickets issued in a given time-period (that can be adjusted)

   </br>

 - Mobile App
-  - Cookie-based customer-authentication (login / register)
+  - Cookie-based customer-authentication (log-in / register)
   - Send a new message (create a ticket)
   - Choose a category for the new ticket and a title
   - Respond within the opened ticket
-  - Notification on the option "Contact", indicating that the customer has an unresponded message from the airline staff
+  - Notification on the button "Contact", indicating that the customer has received a message from the airline staff but did not yet respond

 </br>